 - 13 Grind Adjustments

-It’s not a great deal more than the ESAM 4200, it looks a bit nicer in my opinion, it’s a bit smaller, the steam wand can deliver hot water as well as steam, and I think the controls make a bit more sense.
+It’s not significantly more than the ESAM 4200.
+In my opinion, it has a more appealing design, is slightly more compact, and the steam wand can provide hot water as well as steam.
+Additionally, I find the controls more intuitive.

-Given the similar price, I think I may be tempted by this machine over the slightly cheaper ESAM 42oo if I were buying a bean to cup machine.
+Given the similar price, I might be inclined to choose this machine over the slightly cheaper ESAM 4200 if I were purchasing a bean-to-cup machine.

-This is one of my pet peeves.
-When people leave a review on Amazon for a product, and they rate the delivery service or the supplier – there’s a different place for that, Amazon reviews are purely about the quality of the product.
+One of my pet peeves is when people leave a product review on Amazon and rate the delivery service or the supplier—there’s a separate section for that.
+Amazon reviews should focus solely on the product’s quality.
 Anyway, I digress ;-).

-This is another standard automatic or bean to cup coffee machine, meaning that you’ll need to sort out the milk yourself, but as I said earlier, personally I prefer that.
+This is another standard automatic or bean-to-cup coffee machine, meaning you’ll need to handle the milk yourself, but as I mentioned earlier, I personally prefer that.

-Each to their own, but I find most of the one touch milk foaming machines create overly stiff foam, every milk drink just ends up being some form of old school cappuccino.
-Steaming milk is a skill you’ll need to learn, but in my humble opinion it’s worth taking the time to practise.
+To each their own, but I find that most one-touch milk foaming machines create overly stiff foam, resulting in every milk drink resembling an old-school cappuccino.
+Steaming milk is a skill you’ll need to learn, but in my humble opinion, it’s worth taking the time to practice.

-As with the ESAM, you can use the panarello wand if you prefer, or slide it off to reveal the pipe underneath which you’ll then use just as if it was a pro steam wand with a single hole tip.
+Similar to the ESAM, you can utilize the panarello wand if preferred, or remove it to access the pipe beneath, which functions like a professional steam wand with a single-hole tip.

 Check Price – Amazon UK